Awanai Tsumori no, Genki de ne

 "Awanai Tsumori no, Genki dene" (会わないつもりの、元気でね) is the 15th major single (18th overall) released by the Japanese band SCANDAL.
 The single was released in three editions: two limited CD+DVD editions and a regular CD only edition.
 Limited editions also includes a sticker illustrated by Aono Shunju.
 The title track was used as the theme song to the movie Ore wa Mada Honki Dashitenai Dake.
 This is the band's second best selling single with 40,361 copies, only surpassed their July 2014 single Yoake no Ryuuseigun.

+Overview

+The title song is the theme song of the movie "Watashi wa Mada Honkashitai Dake" starring Shinichi Tsutsumi and directed and written by Yuichi Fukuda.
+It was released in three forms: standard edition, first pressing limited edition A and B. The first pressing of the standard edition includes a photo of SCANDAL members and the message "I'm just not serious yet".
+The first edition of the regular disc includes one of a total of five types of collaboration stickers featuring SCANDAL member photos and member illustrations drawn by Haruaki Aono, the original author of "Watashi wa wa naze shimashite dakeda nai" (I'm still not serious yet), at random.
+The limited first edition includes a sticker of SCANDAL illustration drawn by Haruaki Aono, the original writer of "I'm just not serious yet".